NillionNetwork/nillion-docs/docs/api/nildb/overview.md

 :::

-NILDB API has several endpoints you may interface with:
+nilDB API has several endpoints you may interface with:

 - System

   - [Health](./get-health-status.api.mdx)
   - [About](./get-node-details.api.mdx)
   - [Accounts](./retrieve-an-organizations-account-details.api.mdx)